-- 7.1 The University shall be conducted in accordance with the provisions of the Acts and the Education Acts, any relevant regulations, orders or directions made by the Secretary of State, or by the Privy Council, and subject thereto, in accordance with the provisions of these Articles and any Regulations and Procedures made under these Articles.
-Subject to the foregoing, the affairs of the University shall be conducted by the Board of Governors who may exercise all such powers of the University as are not by the Acts or by these Articles required to be exercised by the University in General Meeting. - 7.2 The courses provided shall include: - 7.2.1 full-time training of persons intending to enter or engaged in the teaching profession; and - 7.2.2 the study of Christian theology.
+7.1 The University shall be conducted in accordance with the provisions of the Acts and the Education Acts, any relevant regulations, orders or directions made by the Secretary of State, or by the Privy Council, and subject thereto, in accordance with the provisions of these Articles and any Regulations and Procedures made under these Articles.
+Subject to the foregoing, the affairs of the University shall be conducted by the Board of Governors who may exercise all such powers of the University as are not by the Acts or by these Articles required to be exercised by the University in General Meeting.